jotelha/jlhvmd/README.md

     g++ -shared -fPIC -o libpbc_core.so ${TCL_INCLUDE_SPEC} pbc_core.c ${TCL_LIB_SPEC} --verbose

-without providing the VMD-specific includes as described on https://www.ks.uiuc.edu/Research/vmd/plugins/doxygen/compiling.html
+without providing the VMD-specific includes, other than described on https://www.ks.uiuc.edu/Research/vmd/plugins/doxygen/compiling.html

 The resulting `libpbc_core.so` is to be placed at `lib/plugins/noarch/tcl/pbctools3.0`.

+On CentOS 7.6, the above mentioned config file might be found at

+  /usr/lib64/tcl8.5/tclConfig.sh

 ## Notes